jlehen/push2mob/README.md

 This command will show you the certificate used by APNS.
 The output is quite verbose, but you will see a "Certificate chain" section at the beginning.
-Right now it is:
+At time of writing, the certificate chain is:

     Certificate chain
        0 s:/C=US/ST=California/L=Cupertino/O=Apple Inc./OU=iTMS Engineering/CN=gateway.sandbox.push.apple.com